JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 suspend fun readBytes(): ByteArray
 ```

 By design, resources are accessed asynchronously to not block the main UI thread while a resource is loaded.
-If you want
-to read your resource synchronously, either:

-* Call `readBytes()` in a coroutine or in the `LaunchedEffect` block.
-* Use the `runBlocking()` function.

-  > The `runBlocking()` function is not available for the web target.
-  >
-  {type="note"}
+To access resources this way, you can call the [`readBytes()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/java.io.-file/read-bytes.html)

-Here is an example of how to load a resource asynchronously and convert it into a string:
+method in a coroutine or in the `LaunchedEffect` block.
+Here's how you can load a resource asynchronously and convert it into a string:

 ```kotlin
 @OptIn(ExperimentalResourceApi::class)